websafe/caq/source/partial-content/HOW_THIS_WORKS.md

-Basically, when You don't define a Skeleton Application URI (SA) and don't define any packages (PKG) You'll end up with an empty project, containing:
+Basically, when You don't define a Skeleton Application URI (SA) and don't define any packages (PKG/PKGD) You'll end up with an empty project, containing: